qxye/self-learning/Readme.md

 ### Introduction
 A self-learning approach is proposed towards solving scene-specific pedestrian detection problem without any human¡¯ annotation involved.
 The selflearning approach is deployed as progressive steps of object discovery, object enforcement, and label propagation.

-This is a matlab code of [Self-learning Scene-specific Pedestrian Detectors using a Progressive Latent Model](https://arxiv.org/abs/1611.07544).copyright Reserved by University of Chinese Academy of Sciences.
+This is a matlab code of [Self-learning Scene-specific Pedestrian Detectors using a Progressive Latent Model](https://arxiv.org/abs/1611.07544).
+Copyright Reserved by University of Chinese Academy of Sciences.
 It is free for academy purpose.
 Please contacet qxye@ucas.ac.cn if you have more problems